tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 // Increase buffer to allow caching of failed writes client.setWriteOptions(WriteOptions().bufferSize(50));
 ```
 The recommended size is at least 2 x batch size.

-State of the buffer can be determined via two functions:
+The state of the buffer can be determined via two functions:
  - `isBufferEmpty()` - Returns true if buffer is empty
  - `isBufferFull()` - Returns true if buffer is full

- Full buffer can occur when there is a problem with an internet connection or the InfluxDB server is overloaded.
-In such cases, points to write remains in buffer.
+ A full buffer can occur when there is a problem with the internet connection or the InfluxDB server is overloaded.
+In such cases, points to write remain in the buffer.
 When more points are added and connection problem remains, the buffer will reach the top and new points will overwrite older points.

  Each attempt to write a point will try to send older points in the buffer.
 So, the `isBufferFull()` function can be used to skip low priority points.

-The `flushBuffer()` function can be used to force writing, even the number of points in the buffer is lower than the batch size.
+The `flushBuffer()` function can be used to force writing, even if the number of points in the buffer is lower than the batch size.
 With the help of the `isBufferEmpty()` function a check can be made before a device goes to sleep:

  ```cpp
   // Check whether buffer in not empty